pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

     busybox:1.26.2
     ```

-    Next download all these images with the following command:
+    Next, download all these images with the following command:

     {{< copyable "shell-regular" >}}